input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 1. **On Cardano:**

-- Creating your new token and setting up rules for how tokens are released over time.
+- Creating your new token and setting up rules for how tokens are released over time
 - This involves setting up and managing a token management contract on the Cardano blockchain, enabling proper observability on your partner chain.

 2. **On your partner chain:**

-- Connecting your partner chain to track the token and enable token operations across both chains.
+- Connecting your partner chain to track the token and enable token operations across both chains
 - This involves following a step-by-step process for interacting with both the Cardano blockchain and your partner chain.

 After you complete the steps in this guide, you will have a fully functioning token system that works across Cardano and your partner chain.